 O – Origins

-Return and analyze a sample of a pristine carbon-righ asteroid to study the nature, history, and distribution of its minerals and organic material.
+Return and analyze a sample of a pristine carbon-rich asteroid to study the nature, history, and distribution of its minerals and organic material.

 SI – Spectral Interpretation